Close

 What Personal Information We Collect

 For purposes of this Privacy Notice, “Personal Information” means any information that, by itself or in combination with other information, identifies, relates to, describes, references, is capable of being associated with, or can reasonably be linked, directly or indirectly, to an individual, a device, or a household.
-Personal Information does not include information that is anonymized, publicly available information from government records, deidentified or aggregated data subject information, information excluded from relevant data protection law by preemption by sector-specific privacy laws.
-The Personal Information King & Spalding collects may include, but is not limited to: Contact Information, Applicant Information, Employment Information, Compliance Data, Client Service Data, Marketing Information, Technological Information, Special Categories of Personal Information, and Other Data.
+Personal Information does not include information that is anonymized, or information otherwise excluded from relevant data protection laws.
+The categories of Personal Information King & Spalding collects may include Contact Information, Applicant Information, Employment Information, Compliance Data, Client Service Data, Marketing Information, Technological Information, Special Categories of Personal Data, other Sensitive Personal Information, and Other Data, all as described in more detail in the table below:

-When we process Special Categories of Personal Information, our legal basis is compliance with applicable law; detection and prevention of crime; establishment, exercise or defense of legal rights; to fulfill a contract; or explicit consent.
+When we process Special Categories of Personal Data or Sensitive Personal Information, our legal basis is compliance with applicable laws and our professional obligations; detection and prevention of crime; establishment, exercise, or defense of legal rights; performance of a contract; or your explicit consent.

 As a law firm, we regularly receive Personal Information in connection with the provision of our services and as part of our professional activities.
 For example, we may collect Personal Information: